FindPeaks[list]

 -

-InterpolationOrder Automatic spline interpolation order of up to order 3 Padding "Reversed" padding scheme to use - By default, InterpolationOrder1 is assumed for lists of data.
+InterpolationOrder Automatic spline interpolation order of up to order 3 Padding "Reflected" padding scheme to use - By default, InterpolationOrder1 is assumed for lists of data.
 For TimeSeries objects, the interpolation order is inherited.

 - For possible settings for Padding, see the reference page for ArrayPad.